-In each case, national competent authorities (i.e. in France the ACPR), take part in the preparation and adoption of the ECB's decisions (each of the ACPR and the ECB is hereinafter referred to as a "Banking Authority").
+In each case, national competent authorities (i.e., in France the ACPR), take part in the preparation and adoption of the ECB's decisions (each of the ACPR and the ECB is hereinafter referred to as a "Banking Authority").

 Furthermore, the ACPR continues to exercise all of its powers that have not been expressly transferred to the ECB pursuant to the Single Supervisory Mechanism.

-The ACPR may apply requirements for certain capital buffers to be held by credit institutions at the relevant level, in addition to own funds requirements (i.e. the capital conservation buffer and the capital buffer applicable to systemic financial institutions).
-In addition, the High Council for Financial Stability (Haut Conseil de la Stabilité Financière) monitors the financial system as a whole, with a view to maintaining its stability and its capacity to make a sustainable contribution to economic growth.
-The HCSF defines macro-economic policy and is in particular responsible for setting requirements for credit institutions to comply with a countercyclical buffer and a systemic risk buffer.
-If deemed necessary, the ECB may, instead of the ACPR or the High Council for Financial Stability but in close cooperation with such authorities, require the application of higher buffer requirements.
+The ACPR may apply requirements for certain capital buffers to be held by credit institutions at the relevant level, in addition to own funds requirements (i.e., the capital conservation buffer and the capital buffer applicable to systemic financial institutions).
+In addition, the High Council for Financial Stability (Haut Conseil de Stabilité Financière, or the "HCSF") monitors the financial system as a whole, with a view to maintaining its stability and its capacity to make a sustainable contribution to economic growth.
+The HCSF defines macro-economic policy and is in particular responsible for setting requirements for credit institutions to comply with a countercyclical buffer and a systemic risk buffer (see "-Capital, liquidity and leverage" below).
+If deemed necessary, the ECB may, instead of the ACPR or the HCSF but in close cooperation with such authorities, require the application of higher buffer requirements.